SolidCode/SolidPython/README.md

     )

-Again, I took this from someone's SCAD work and have lost track of the original author.
+I took this from someone's SCAD work and have lost track of the original author.
 My apologies.

 ### Arcs<a id="arcs"></a>
 I've found this useful for fillets and rounds.